jmcker/How-Did-I-Just-Do-That/wsl-windows-restrictive-file-permissions.md

-## Git Credential Cache on Windows Subsystem for Linux
+## UNIX File Permissions on Windows Subsystem for Linux

-Mitigate file permission issues when using Git's credential caching feature.
+Mitigate file permission issues (and increase security) when using programs that require restrictive file permissions.
+Examples include: Git's credential caching feature, SSH agent, GnuPG, etc.

 ### Background ###
 With WSL (Windows Subsystem Linux), I prefer to do most of my work and keep most of my files and folders outside of the normal WSL Linux root.